fractal-analytics-platform/fractal-server/docs/internals/data_access.md

 ]
 ```

-* Same as above, but the current user also own a dataset with `zarr_dir="/tmp/user-project-dir-1/my-dataset-1"`:
+* Same as above, but the current user also owns a dataset with `zarr_dir="/tmp/user-project-dir-1/my-dataset-1"`:
 ```console
 $ curl -s http://localhost:8000/auth/current-user/allowed-viewer-paths/ -H "Authorization: Bearer ey..." | jq '.'
 [